open5e/open5e/source/monsters/statistics.rst

 ^^^^^^^^^

-A monster with truesight can, out to a specific range, see in normal and magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceive the original form of a shapechanger or a creature that is transformed by magic.
+A monster with truesight can, out to a specific range, see in normal and magical darkness, see :ref:`srd:invisible` creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceive the original form of a shapechanger or a creature that is transformed by magic.
 Furthermore, the monster can see into the Ethereal